-There will be varying types of assessments, activities, labs, and assignments throughout the course.
-These assignments are designed to aid in your understanding of the course material, as well as develop skills in evaluating, analyzing, and communicating information about science and environmental issues.
-Assignments may include low stakes short quizzes, lab reports, other written work, short video responses and discussions via Canvas, cases studies, "in-person" activities via Zoom, in-person labs, and other activities to apply course concepts to real world examples.
-The culminating project for the course will be designing and completing a research project on a natural resource related topic of your choice.
+There will be varying types of assessments, activities, assignments, and presentations throughout the course.
+These assignments are designed to aid in your understanding of the course material, as well as develop skills in evaluating, analyzing, and communicating information about case studies and topics related to human relationships to the ocean.

+Assignments may include discussions of weekly readings, low stakes short quizzes, written work, short video responses and discussions via Canvas, analysis of cases studies, real time activities via Zoom or in-person, and other activities to apply course concepts to real world examples.
+Additionally, each student will work with a small group to prepare and lead two seminar style discussions on course topics such as notable figures, historic periods, or exploits of marine systems.